AuroraAmissa/LuminousTheDream/content/luminous/ch0-introduction.md

 ## Setting

-**Luminous: the Dream** is a roleplaying game set in the world of the **Chronicles of Darkness**, where humanity is caught between supernatural horrors hide under the surface and the familiar cruelties of modern life.
+**Luminous: the Dream** is a roleplaying game inspired by the *mahou shoujo* genre of anime.
+It is set in the world of the **Chronicles of Darkness**, where humanity is caught between supernatural horrors hide under the surface and the familiar cruelties of modern life.
 More than in our world, humanity learned that the only way to survive was to keep their heads down, pretend everything was alright.

-This isn't a game about that.

-Once, long ago, humanity did dream of a better world.
-We dreamed of the light that would pierce the darkest of nights, delivering us into a world we would truly wish for.

-Once, long ago, humanity faced the darkness with dignity, dreaming of a light would pierce the black night.
-Long ago, we believed in heroes that would defend us from horrors and magic that could change the world.
-From that dream, the first faint sparks of a power we could truly call our own were lit.
-In the depths of the Sea of Dreams,

-In the depths of humanity's collective dreams, a forgotten Dream Kingdom was born.
-In it, we built countless visions of what kind of world we could one day build.
-We pushed forward by the guidance of dreams, and the promise of tomorrow...
+It wasn't always that way.
+We once dreamed of a better future, and the magic we would use to reclaim the world from its horrors.
+That hope ignited across a sea of fragmented dreams.
+When they joined together, they gave birth to the Dream Kingdom we named Annwn, shining with all our brightest dreams of the day we would conquer the dark...

+There, the first glimmers of a magic we could truly call our own were first formed.

 ... but it wasn't to last.
-The sparks were too faint, and the dreams they spoke of too distant.
-The Dream Kingdom is fading away.
-Because... humanity gave up on dreaming, that the future could be better, that there was anything more for them than a World of Darkness.
+Our dreams were too far away.
+Now, the Dream Kingdom is fading away, forgotten by a world that no longer believes in hope.
+To a world that believed that they must give up their future to survive just another day... dreams were foolish.
+Dreams were dangerous, and childish.

-In this game, you play one of the Luminous — one of the last champions of the Dream Kingdom, still carrying forth the light of a dying dream into the world.
+In this game, you play one of the Luminous — one of the last champions of the Dream Kingdom, wielding an ancient magic that never had a chance to truly shine... and carry forth the light of a dying dream once more into the world.

-**Luminous: the Dream** is a roleplaying game set in the world of the **Chronicles of Darkness**, a world much like our own - caught between the familiar horrors of the mundane and the unfamiliar horrors of the supernatural.
-More than in our own world, humanity learned to keep its head down to survive.
-This game, though, isn't about doing that.

-In the depths of the collective dreams of humanity, there was a forgotten Dream Kingdom.
-In it, we built countless visions of what the world could be if only we worked hard enough.
-There, we lit the first faint sparks of a power we could truly call our own.
-There, we made our first stand against the malice of the world.

-The spark was too faint in the end, and the wonders too distant.
-When we found a different path, one of science and cold rationality over the warmth of love and the romance of stories, we forgot the Dream Kingdom as any more than a story.

-You play a Luminous in this game, a champion of the Dream Kingdom in an era where people no longer believe in the power of dreams.

-Helpless to change the world that caused them and all they loved so much suffering, they escaped into the depths of their dreams.
-There, though, they found that lost Kingdom, and the ancient stories of hope and wonder it told of.
-They met others who held the same hope they do, who wished to change the world as they did, in any small way they can.
-They saw the small acts of kindness that existed even in the waking world.

-Somehow, through all that, a long forgotten power awoke in their soul – to weave their imagination into reality, and stand against the world once more in the name of dreams.

-The path forward would be difficult and full of suffering and pain.
-But, how could they take any other path?
-After all, they alone held the power to change all that.
+Of course... that path would be difficult and full of pain.
+But, what other option is there?
+After all, there is a brighter future to fight for.

 \newpage{}

-## Source Books
+## Required Books

-Luminous: the Dream is a fangame for Chronicles of Darkness and does not contain the core rules needed to play the Storyteller system.
+**Luminous: the Dream** is a fangame for Chronicles of Darkness and does not contain the core rules needed to play the Storyteller system.
 You will require one of the following books:

 * **Chronicles of Darkness** ([DriveThruRPG](https://preview.drivethrurpg.com/en/product/168428/Chronicles-of-Darkness)) contains the core rules for the Storyteller system.
-* The core book for an official supernatural splat (such as **Changeling: the Lost 2e** or **Promethean: the Created**) also contain the core rules for the system.
+* The core book for an official supernatural splat (such as **Changeling: the Lost 2e** or **Mage: the Awakening 2e**) also contain the core rules for the system.
 The page numbers found in this book will not be accurate, but conversions may be found in the appendix.

 In addition, the following books are recommended for traditional magical girl chronicles involving younger characters, but are not required: